DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Incidentally, DJI's 10-bit Log mode is not very useful if you only use DJI Mimo for editing.
 10-bit + D-Log mode is more suitable for those who subscribe to Adobe Premiere or other professional software (I don't have a subscription, so I can't test it in depth).

-Some people may think I'm too critical of "picture quality", but as a digital SLR camera fan, I do have a certain obsession with picture quality.
-From an objective point of view, Osmo Nano's vivid and clear colors are more suitable for sharing on social media, even without any post-coloring.
+Some people may think I'm too picky about picture quality, but as a fan of digital monocular cameras, I do have a certain obsession with picture quality.
+From an objective point of view, the vivid and clear colors of the DJI Osmo Nano are more suitable for sharing directly on social media, even without any post-coloring.

-GO Ultra and GoPro are "natural" styles that are closer to the real thing.
+The Insta360 GO Ultra and GoPro HERO 13 are "natural" in style, closer to what you see.

 Night Shooting Performance